Hatfield conveyancing FAQs

 The base rate is now at 0.1% (Apr 2021).
 A proactive conveyancing solicitor in Hatfield can get you onto your new rate as quickly as possible.

-Our conveyancing team are on the panel for all major lenders, so whether you are you are changing to a tracker with the Bank of Scotland or to a fixed-rate mortgage with the Yorkshire Building Society, our remortgage specialists can help.
+Conveyancing solicitors on the panel for all major lenders - so whether you are you are changing to a tracker with the Bank of Scotland or to a fixed-rate mortgage with the Yorkshire Building Society, our remortgage specialists can help.